BYLAWS OF THE

 Membership within NMGIA shall consist of the following classes:

 c) Honorary Members: The Board may appoint any person who has done or is doing outstanding work for or providing support to the Association as an Honorary Member.
 Honorary membership may be conferred upon any member of an involved public agency.
 This Honorary membership may be canceled at any time, for cause, by the Board.
 Honorary Members may not attend business meetings or attend law enforcement training in the Association unless they also meet the requirements to be a Regular or Associate Member.
-Honorary members cannot serve on boards and committees and do not carry voting privileges or hold office.
+Honorary members cannot serve on the board and committees and do not carry voting privileges or hold office.

 d) Life-Time Members: Life-Time membership may be awarded to members based on distinguished service or contributions to the Association.
 Life-Time members can serve on committees but do not carry voting privileges or hold office.
 Life-Time members will be recognized at each Annual meeting of the general membership by the Association President.
 The Board may, by their unanimous vote, approve consideration for Life-Time membership.
 The consideration will then be put to a vote at the next annual meeting of the general membership at which time the Life-Time membership shall be approved or denied.